-While seeking long-term reform for public safety pensions is a most important goal, for now it would be beneficial to consolidate the 658 locally-held public safety pension funds into one statewide fund similar in operation to the IMRF system.
-This would reduce administrative costs, maximize the investment pool, and help reduce liabilities overall.
+While pursuing long-term reform for public safety pensions is the most important goal, it would be beneficial to consolidate the 658 locally-held public safety pension funds into one statewide fund similar in operation to the Illinois Municipal Retirement Fund (IMRF) system.
+This would reduce administrative costs, maximize the investment pool and help reduce liabilities overall.